CogniPilot/brave_docs/docs/index.md

 ### Rover
    * [B3RB](./reference_systems/b3rb/about.md)
    * ELM4
+   * MELM
+### Multirotor
+   * RDD2

 ## Get started

 To get started follow the guide on [how to install on a computer](./getting_started/install.md).

 ## CogniPilot's next release
-To still be named, but going by B-Mythical (a mythical creature with a name starting with B) will have planned additional support for:
+To still be named, but going by C-Mythical (a mythical creature with a name starting with C) will have planned additional support for:

-### Mulirotor
+### Multirotor
-   * NXP RDDrone
    * TBD
 ### Submersible
    * TBD